zebrainncu/SensorThingsServer/README.md

 ######################################

-the implement of  the tasking capability base on the OGC SensorThings API by Hylke van der Schaaf and Michael Jacoby
+the implement of  the tasking capability base on the OGC SensorThings API by Hylke van der Schaaf and Michael Jacoby.

 [![Build Status](https://travis-ci.org/FraunhoferIOSB/SensorThingsServer.svg?branch=master)](https://travis-ci.org/FraunhoferIOSB/SensorThingsServer)